jts272/pp5-retro-replay/README.md

    of items in the basket and are offered a link to proceed to the basket summary.
 3. The customer is shown live updates of their basket subtotals.
 A delivery incentive value is calculated to encourage spending targets.
-4. At the checkout, the customer can fill in their address details with either the assistance of the Google Maps API, or with an address pre-saved on their profile.
+4. At the checkout, the customer can fill in their address details with the assistance of either the Google Maps API, or with an address pre-saved on their profile.
 5. A secure, validated card payment is taken.
 On success, the order and its associated data is stored in the database.
 6. The customer is notified of the successful payment, the ability to view their full order history in their profile page and are sent a confirmation email.

-This outlines some of the core functions of the application, which interact together to give an excellent customer experience.
+This outlines the core shopping loop of the application, as different site functions interact to give an excellent customer experience.

 ### AJAX